SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 ## x-bdd-then reference

-`x-bdd-then` statements can be one of the following:
+`x-bdd-then` must be provided for a specific response and can be one of the following:
 * a single string value
 * an array containing single string values or `then` objects containing the following properties
   * a `then` single string value